Trigleos/mallux.tech/_posts/2021-04-08-volatile-memory.md

 **volatility -f memory.raw --profile=Win7SP1x64 consoles**

-This command returns a lot of output, so I shortened it to the important parts
+This command returns a lot of output, so I shortened it to the important parts:

 ```
 C:\Users\Semah\Desktop>dir